HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   )
 }}

 The `block-all-mixed-content` directive, which has been deprecated in favor of `upgrade-insecure-requests`, is the third most used directive.
-Although we observed a relative decrease of 12.5% and 13.8% in its usage between 2020 and 2021, the decline has since slowed to an average yearly decrease of 4.4% for desktop and 6.4% for mobile since 2022.
+Although we observed a relative decrease of 12.5% for desktop and 13.8% for mobile in its usage between 2020 and 2021, the decline has since slowed to an average yearly decrease of 4.4% for desktop and 6.4% for mobile since 2022.

 <figure>
   <table>